ska-telescope/CUDA_InverseDFT/README.md

 ---
 ##### Instructions for usage of this software (includes executing, testing, linting, and profiling):
 To perform memory checking, memory leak analysis, and profiling using [Valgrind](http://valgrind.org/docs/manual/quick-start.html), execute the following (assumes you are in the appropriate *build* folder (see step 5 above):
+**Note: ensure unit test material is unzipped from compressed folder**
 ```bash
 $ valgrind --leak-check=yes -v ./idft
 $ valgrind --leak-check=yes -v ./tests